-In Pure Mathematics you will learn new methods and techniques which will build on your knowledge of graphs, trigonometry, algebra and vectors learnt in the new GCSE.
-We will also study a new topic called calculus, which is a powerful tool for working out, for example, gradients of curves and areas under graphs.
-You will learn to understand the need both for mathematical rigour and for being able to use the various techniques within models of real life situations.

-In Statistics you will learn to appreciate that it is a practical subject in constant everyday use, whilst theoretical strong background.
-You will build on to your knowledge of probability and data analysis as you investigate the idea of statistical modelling.
+In Pure Mathematics you will learn new methods and techniques which will substantially build on your knowledge of graphs, trigonometry, algebra and vectors learnt at GCSE.
+You will also study new topics such as calculus, which is a powerful tool for working out, for example, gradients of curves and areas under graphs as well as logarithms and differential equations.
+In Statistics you will learn to appreciate that it is a practical subject in constant everyday use, whilst at the same time, it has a strong theoretical background.